hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-As a final step, if you are done with your client, you can shut it down as shown below.
-This will release all the used resources and will close connections to the cluster.
+As the final step, if you are done with your client, you can shut it down as shown below.
+This will release all the used resources and close connections to the cluster.

 ```javascript
 ...